-Long, a Democrat, was the representative for Louisiana’s 8th congressional district from 1985 to 1986.
+Long was the representative for Louisiana’s 8th congressional district and was a Democrat.
+She served from 1985 to 1986.

 Long was the primary sponsor of 1 bill that was enacted: